Sauna is, and has always been, a significant part of the everyday life in Finland.

-The fact that Finland has about 3 million saunas and 5,5 million people, means that almost every family in Finland owns their own sauna.
+The fact that Finland has about 3 million saunas and 5,5 million people, means that almost every family in Finland has their own sauna.
 In the cities, where there were no private saunas, people used to go to public saunas.
 A very strong culture developed around these public saunas, as there was very little other places to get clean.
 Finnish people get used to sauna as little babies and are, so to speak, born into the culture.

 In the 50’s the bathrooms in apartments became more common and the public sauna culture started to fade.
 Since beginning of 2010 the public sauna culture has gone through a facelift and has again become a more and more wanted thing.
 People are now seeking for places to gather, relax and enjoy the beautiful, unique and sacred atmosphere Sauna can offer.

 When Saara started her sauna business she made all the linen towels and seat covers herself.
 Because the Sauna does not have any electric lights she also produced the lace candles.
-As visitors started buying the towels and candles she made, she started to expand the assortment into nature cosmetics which can be tested and bought at the sauna.